airbnb/jest-wrap/README.md

 ```

 ## skip/only
-Although jest has `describe.skip`, `describe.only`, `it.skip`, `it.only`, `test.skip`, `test.only`, `specify.skip`, and `specify.only`, it is not possible to implement these in jest-wrap without using ES5 property accessors.
+Although jest has `describe.skip`, `describe.only`, `it.skip`, `it.only`, `test.skip`, and `test.only`, it is not possible to implement these in jest-wrap without using ES5 property accessors.
 Since this project supports ES3, we decided to use `.skip().describe` etc rather than forfeit the ability to have skip/only.

 ## Tests
 Simply clone the repo, `npm install`, and run `npm test`